-Information on measures introduced by the government to tackle late and unfair payment practices in the public sector.
+Information on measures introduced by the government to tackle late and unfair payment practices in both public and private sectors.

-The government restated its long-standing policy commitment to pay 80% of undisputed and valid invoices within 5 days with the remainder paid in 30 days.
-Government departments are now required to report their performance against these payment targets on a quarterly basis on GOV.UK.
-These new reporting requirements were announced in the Budget 2015
+The government commitment is to pay 90% of undisputed and valid invoices from SMEs within 5 days and 100% of all undisputed and valid invoices to be paid within 30 days.
+Government departments are required to report their performance against these payment targets on a quarterly basis on GOV.UK.

-Read the guidance for central government departments on prompt payment policy and performance reporting in PPN 05/15
+Read the guidance for central government departments on prompt payment policy and the publication of payment statistics in PPN 03/16.

 Find out more about the Late Payment of Commercial Debts (Interest) Act 1998.

-CCS runs the government’s Mystery Shopper scheme which enables suppliers to report poor procurement practice, including instances of late or unfair payment, in public sector contracts.
-Following its investigations, recommendations are made and findings published on GOV.UK
+The Cabinet Office runs the government’s Public Procurement Review Service which enables suppliers to report poor procurement practice, including instances of late or unfair payment, in public sector contracts.
+Following its investigations, recommendations are made and findings published on GOV.UK.

 Use the service by completing the public procurement review service case request form.
 The team will investigate your case.
 PPRS has unblocked over £7.5 million in late payments since 2015.